Nanning Guangxi, China Travel Guide

 Climate patterns throughout the year:

 High Season (October-November, late March-April): Pleasant weather, comfortable outdoor activities.
-Expect higher accommodation prices and more packed conditions, especially during public holidays.
+Expect higher prices for places to stay and more packed conditions, especially during public holidays.

 Shoulder Season (May-June, September): Fewer crowds, lower flight and lodging prices.
 May brings increasing heat and humidity with more rainfall.
 September can remain hot and carries a risk of typhoons.

 Low Season (December-February, July-August): Lowest prices for flights and accommodation, fewer tourists.
 Winter is damp and cool.
-Summer is extremely hot and humid with heavy rains, making outdoor activities challenging.
+Summertime is extremely hot and humid with heavy rains, making outdoor activities challenging.

 Monsoons, Typhoons, Extreme Temperatures